 Sleep: Create an Environment of Darkness

-“How to Make Disease Disappear” is an excellent resource for anyone eager to learn how to live a healthy lifestyle.
-Healthy living functions similar to financial investments.
-The smallest changes compound over time and the earlier you start "saving", the better you are in the long-term.
-Dr. Chatterjee's advice is practical, the interventions can be applied at the reader’s pace, and the book is easily digestible, full of excellent information that doesn’t get bogged down with charts and numbers.
-I highly recommend this book for anyone with the goal of living a healthier life.
+Invest in Your Health and Live Longer“How to Make Disease Disappear” is an excellent resource for anyone eager to live a healthy lifestyle.
+Healthy living is like making a financial investment.
+The smallest changes compound over time.
+The earlier you start "saving", the better you are in the long-term.
+Dr. Chatterjee's advice is practical, the reader applies the interventions at their own pace, and the book is an easy read.
+It's full of excellent information that doesn’t get bogged down with charts and numbers.
+I can't recommend this book enough for anyone with the goal of living a healthier life.